Plastic Surgeon in Fort Worth, TX

 Plastic Surgery Fort Worth, TX

-Paragon Plastic Surgery: Helping Men and Women Reclaim and Redefine Their Bodies
+Paragon Plastic Surgeon: Helping Men and Women Reclaim and Redefine Their Bodies

 Shape

-Founded by Dr. Mark Bishara, Paragon Plastic Surgery is a cosmetic surgery center in Texas that performs a range of procedures, including:
+Founded by Dr. Mark Bishara, Paragon Plastic Surgeon is a cosmetic surgery center in Texas that performs a range of procedures, including:

 • Right ArrowBody Contouring